There’s some excellent Irish toasts. There’s some terrible ones, too.

 8. A toast to true love

-This is a cheeky little toast, typically said to your loved one.
+This is a cheeky short Irish toast, typically said to a loved one.

 If you’re feeling brave, you might try it on an anniversary or valentine’s day!